developwithpassion/developwithpassion.specifications/README.markdown

 * Observes< ClassToTest >
 * Observes< Contract , Class >

-The last 2 classes provide access to automation creation of the system under test.
+The last 2 classes provide access to automatic creation of the system under test.

 The [developwithpassion.specifications.examples](https://github.com/developwithpassion/developwithpassion.specifications/tree/master/source/developwithpassion.specifications.examples) project contains many examples of how to use different features of the library.
 Feel free to contribute other examples as you see fit.